AaltoSciComp/scicomp-docs/triton/apps/speech2text.rst

 Access is free for Aalto researchers.

-If you don't already have a Triton account, please, visit the `account page <https://scicomp.aalto.fi/triton/accounts/>`__ and proceed to fill the account request form.
+If you don't already have a Triton account, please, visit the :doc:`account page </triton/accounts>` and proceed to fill the account request form.

 .. note::